 5.4 Suppliers of adult fireworks must display a notice stating that it is a criminal offence to supply adult fireworks to those under the age of 18, and for those under 18 to possess such fireworks.
-Fireworks suppliers' must provide a local licensing authority with information about fireworks in circumstances where the total net explosive content of fireworks supplied in a single transaction exceeds 50 kilograms.
+Fireworks suppliers' must provide the local licensing authority, in London the Trading Standards department for the local Borough or City of London, with information about fireworks in circumstances where the total net explosive content of fireworks supplied in a single transaction exceeds 50 kilograms.

-Licensing (see also Section 7- Storage of Fireworks)
+Licensing (see also Section 9- Storage of Fireworks)